 This recipe is not for smoked pheasant under glass...it's for pheasant under chicken skin!
 Don't laugh.
 It's true!
 I use the skins from chicken leg quarters to protect the delicate wild pheasant breasts from the drying effect of the smoker.
-The fatty chicken skin helps the smoking pheasant retain moisture and adds a bit of flavor to boot.
+The fatty chicken skin helps the smoking pheasant retain moisture and adds a bit of flavor.

 pheasant breasts, skinned